A-Breeze/premierconverter/example_data/README.md

 - Consistent values for the value fields.
 - Relativity that is so close to 1 that the incremental premium is zero.
 - Example of an error row (1)

 <p align="right"><a href="#top">Back to top</a></p>

+## Further notes
+- Excel 'trims' excess columns and rows when a workbook is saved, so we'll assume that there will be values in the right-most column and lowest row (and we don't need to test for it).
+There could be a column with no value, but with formatting (or included for some other reason).
+This has not been tested.

+<p align="right"><a href="#top">Back to top</a></p>